Skip to main content

 Nodes reach consensus using the Stellar Consensus Protocol, which can you can learn more about here: Stellar Consensus Protocol

 Anyone can run a Stellar Core node, but you don’t have to in order to build on Stellar.
 We recommend you do so if you issue an asset and want to ensure the accuracy of the ledger, if you want to participate in network governance by voting on protocol version, minimum fees, and resource and ledger limits, and/or if you want to contribute to Stellar’s overall health and decentralization.
-Check out our tutorial on installing, configuring, and maintaining your own node here: Run a Core Node Tutorial.
+Check out our tutorial on installing, configuring, and maintaining your own node here: Run a Validator Node Tutorial.

 Horizon is the client-facing RESTful HTTP API server in the platform layer which allows programmatic access to submit transactions and query the network’s historical data.
 It acts as the interface for applications that want to access the Stellar network.
 You can communicate with Horizon using an SDK, a web browser, or with simple command tools like cURL.